Growing up, I thought only people who loved writing could be professional writers.

 The top 10 results for “SEO tips”, for example, are likely written by companies who have SEO tools.
 They want to rank for that keyword to mention their tool–which isn’t any good for you if you’re writing for a competing software company.

-…can help you find real people (not companies) talking about that subject.
+If you’re researching about B2B marketing, for instance, these forums and online communities can help you find real people (not companies) talking about that subject:

 Take a look at the questions they’re asking and the answers they’re getting from other community members.
 Can you package that into your blog post?
 If so, add it to your research doc.